 Fat Transfer - Key Facts

 Which parts of the face and body can be treated with fat transfers or fat grafting?Essentially, the aim of a fat transfer is to restore sections of the face and body that have lost volume due to ageing.
 In the face, areas that commonly need treatment include the cheeks, lips, eyes, corners of the mouth, chin and the fold between the mouth and the nose.
-In the body, a fat transfer is most common in the hands, butt and breasts.
-Fat grafting involving the butt is often referred to as a Brazilian butt lift (BPL).
+In the body, a fat transfer is most common in the hands and breasts.
 Fat can also be grafted into areas where there has been a loss of fatty tissue due to trauma such as burns or scarring.
-Replacing fat in these situations not only helps fill the area of deficiency but also provides a rejuvenative effect in and around the affected area.
+Replacing fat in these situations not only helps fill the area of deficiency but also provides a rejuvenating effect in and around the affected area.

 Is a fat transfer painful?The key to avoiding pain during a fat transfer is receiving the right anaesthetic.
 This numbs the areas involved in the treatment, ensuring that you don't feel needles entering your skin.

 How many fat transfer sessions will I need?There's no single answer to this question.
-The number of fat transfer sessions needed for successful results depends upon the person.
-As a rule of thumb, a plastic or cosmetic surgeon would rather add insufficient fat than too much, as a fat transfer cannot be reversed.
-For this reason, it's a good idea to undergo a series of fat transfer sessions.
+The number of fat transfer sessions needed for successful results depends upon the person and the area being treated.
+As a rule of thumb, a cosmetic surgeon would rather add insufficient fat than too much, as a fat transfer cannot be reversed.
+For this reason, you might undergo a series of fat transfer sessions depending on the part of the body.
 These should be spaced a minimum of two months apart.
 However, it's only in the first session that liposuction takes place: at that point, the surgeon extracts as much fat as is necessary for future treatments, then freezes it.
-There are some doctors who prefer to overcompensate and inject more fat than is required.
-For example, with Brazilian Butt Lifts, some doctors argue that there will be a percentage of fat that can be lost following the transfer.
-As such, these doctors may inject 20-40% more fat to compensate for the supposed loss.
-The main disadvantage with this approach is that if there is excellent retention of the fat, than the area may be filled above the desired amount producing an undesirable outcome.
-Also, it is important to note that some areas of the body are excellent retainers of fat.
+Some areas of the body are excellent retainers of fat.
 An example of such an area is around the eyes.
 Very small amounts should be injected here as there is almost a 100% retention rate.

 What happens after fat grafting?
 What does after care involve?